masif2002/AZ-900-notes/README.md

 * Business Continuity means the same as Disaster Recovery
 * Each resource  in Azure has a **Resource Health** blade
 * A **Log Analytics workspace** is a unique environment for log data from Azure Monitor and other Azure services
+* **Cosmos DB** is low latency, and even offers sub 5-ms response times at some levels.
+* If you don't want to spend over a certain amount in Azure, implement a **spending limit** in the account center